 - 6. Briefly explain the tax implications for either party of payment being made as:

-- periodic royalty payments;
+- Periodic royalty payments;

-- fixed milestone payments; and/or
+- Fixed milestone payments; and/or

-- a lump sum.
+- A lump sum.

-In general, the taxation of licence royalties (see Question 9) does not vary due to the method of payment.
+In general, the taxation of licence royalties (see Question 9) does not vary depending on the method of payment.